bluedangerforyou/python-sec-tools/README.md

 #Python Port Scanner
 Does a port scan on specified host and returns if port is open or closed.
 It also does a banner grab to try to determine service and version.
 Usage: PyScan.py -H 192.x.x.x -p 21 (you can specify IP address or website

-#Python Wifispy is a forsenics tool to show pastconnected Networks - will display Mac Address of AP and can be used to determine Pyshical location of connection
+#Python Wifispy is a forsenics tool to show pastconnected Networks
+It will display Mac Address of APs and can be used to determine geo location of connection